 In the aftermath of World War II art, architecture, fashion, film, music and theatre changed hugely.

-Through the Abercrombie plan to remake London and create new towns, architects remade cities in modernist, brutalist ways.
+Architects remade cities in modernist, brutalist ways.
 Angry young men took over the theatres.

-In Soho, rock and roll was born and artists flocked to the Colony Rooms.
+Rock and roll was born and artists flocked to the Colony Rooms.
 After the gentle Ealing comedies came social realism.

 The Festival of Britain showcased a brighter future.
 In Art, Hepworth and Heron, Bacon and Freud, Paolozzi and Hamilton were forging new directions.